Skip to main content

 Employee location information can come from a variety of sources.
 Depending on your company, location data is likely already available but not accessible in an actionable format.
 Let’s look at some common sources of location data:

-• Mobile App check-ins can provide a geo-tagged indication of ‘last known’ location.
+• Mobile App check-ins can provide a geo-tagged indication of the ‘last known’ location.

 • Wired and wireless network access points like Cisco can indicate what floor and building people are in.